Warehouse Layout Design: Everything You Need to Know

 Service areas include facilities such as bathrooms, support management, and areas to recharge batteries.
 To maximize space and efficiency, it’s important to have the service areas and offices as close as possible to the reception area.

-In summary, a warehouse layout design is important if you want to have smooth flow of work within the warehouse.
+In summary, a warehouse layout design is important if you want to have a smooth flow of work within the warehouse.
 The design should clearly indicate areas such as the loading and unloading, reception, dispatch, picking areas, and storage areas.
 To come up with a feasible warehouse design, you need to consider the number of employees you have, your budget, throughput, space, flow, and accessibility of the warehouse.